Can We Trust Embodied Agents? Exploring Backdoor Attacks against Embodied LLM-based Decision-Making Systems: Experiments

 \section{Experiments}

-In the experiments, we evaluate the performance of original (generic) LLMs, benignly fine-tuned LLMs, and our backdoor fine-tuned LLMs under both CoT and RAG-based settings across two datasets.
-We also benchmark these against in-context learning backdoor attacks (BadChain~\cite{xiang2024badchain}) on fine-tuned LLMs.
-Detailed setups are presented in \S\ref{sec:exp-setup}, and the main experimental results, the effectiveness of the design, and potential defenses are discussed in the form of research questions (RQ) in \S\ref{sec:exp-analysis}.
+We evaluate the performance of original LLMs, benignly fine-tuned LLMs, and our backdoor fine-tuned LLMs on representative datasets in embodied agent tasks, including autonomous driving and robotics.
+We also benchmark these against in-context learning backdoor attacks (BadChain~\citep{xiang2024badchain}) on fine-tuned LLMs.
+Detailed setups are presented in \S\ref{sec:exp-setup}, and the main experimental results, the effectiveness of the design, and multiple potential defenses are discussed in the form of research questions (RQs) in \S\ref{sec:exp-analysis}.
 We discuss the limitations and broader impact in Appendix~\ref{app:broader}.